Georgia Tann: Aftermath

 In her book, Rural Unwed Mothers: An American Experience, Mazie Hough makes the argument that the implementation of social work standards in Tennessee without providing the needed funding contributed to abuses in the system.
 The Tennessee Children's Home Society scandal resulted in adoption reform laws in Tennessee in 1951.
-Tann's custom of creating false birth certificates for adoptees (which she did to hide the origins of the child) became standard practice nationwide.
+Tann's custom of creating false birth certificates for adoptees (which she did to hide the origins of the child) had become standard practice nationwide.

 In 1979, the state adopted legislation requiring the state to assist siblings who were trying to find each other, while a bill that extended this provision to birth parents did not pass.
 In 1996, the State of Tennessee enacted Chapter 532 of the Tennessee Public Acts of 1996, which revised the process of obtaining adoption records by releasing them to adult adoptees of the Tennessee Children's Home Society, upon receiving permission from any living birth parents.

-Prior to the 1920s, adoption was a rare practice in the United States, with the Boston Children's Aid Society placing only five children per year.
+Before the 1920s, adoption was a rare practice in the United States, with the Boston Children's Aid Society placing only five children per year.
 By contrast, in 1928, Tann placed 206 children with adoptive families.
-Believing in class distinctions, Tann felt that children should be taken from poor families and placed with, what she called, "people of the higher type."
+Believing in class distinctions, Tann felt that children should be taken from low-income families and placed with what she called "people of the higher type."
 Because of Tann's insistence on choosing wealthy adoptive families, the practice of adoption became associated with the famous and influential, removing much of the stigma it previously had in American culture.

 The current Tennessee Children's Home, which is accredited by the state of Tennessee, has no connection with Georgia Tann nor the society which she operated.